Normal urine color ranges from pale yellow to deep amber — the result of a pigment called urochrome and how diluted or concentrated the urine is.

 What to expect from your doctor

-In addition to taking a thorough medical history and performing a physical exam, your doctor will recommend certain diagnostic tests, including:
+In addition to taking a thorough medical history and performing a physical exam, your doctor may recommend certain diagnostic tests, including:

 Discolored urine has no specific treatment.
-Instead, your doctor will concentrate on treating the underlying condition.
+Instead, your doctor will focus on treating the underlying condition.

 When you're dehydrated, your urine becomes more concentrated and darker in color.
 If you notice this happening, it may be a sign that you need more fluids.
 Make sure you drink plenty of fluids each day to stay hydrated and keep yourself healthy.